tolulope-ops/cybersecurity-projects/README.md

 [elk playbook File](https://github.com/tolulope-ops/cybersecurity-projects/blob/main/ansibles/elk.yml)

- Target machines and Beats
- The ELK server configured to monitor the folowing machines web-1 (10.0.0.5) web-3 (10.0.0.7)

 The playbook implements the following tasks:
 -  In 3-5 bullets, explain the steps of the ELK installation play.
-E.g., install Docker; download image; etc._
+E.g., install Docker; download image; etc.
-- ...
-- ...
+ Increase the virtual memory(for the virtul machine we will use to run the ELK server) Uses systctl module
+ Download and launches the docker container for ELK server

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.